-The modest, one-room structure, situated at the end of a row of houses, serves as a vital repository for local history.
-Its displays are packed with old documents, high school memorabilia, handblown glassware, and various other eclectic artifacts.
+The modest, one-room structure at the end of a row of houses is a vital repository for local history.
+Its displays contain old documents, high school memorabilia, handblown glassware, and other eclectic artifacts.

 Most visitors, however, are quickly drawn to the massive sandstone boulder beside the front desk —the Ceredo Petroglyph.

-The Ceredo Petroglyph, as it has come to be known, measures three feet by six feet and weighs upwards of a thousand pounds.
+As it has come to be known, the Ceredo Petroglyph measures three feet by six feet and weighs upwards of a thousand pounds.
 The top features around a dozen carvings of different symbols.
-They seem to depict four birds, a turtle, some humanoid or mammalian figures, and some indeterminate geometric designs.
+They appear to depict four birds, a turtle, some humanoid or mammalian figures, and some indeterminate geometric designs.
 Left behind centuries ago by Native Americans, one can only guess their meaning.

 The petroglyph was discovered entirely by accident.
 In the summer of 1975, the Oglebay Norton Company was constructing new barge mooring cells on the banks of the Ohio River in Ceredo.
 These required parts of the river to be dredged.

-On June 25, an excavating crane removed a large slab of sandstone submerged under fifteen feet of water and set it in a refuse pile.
+On June 25, an excavating crane removed a large sandstone submerged under fifteen feet of water and set it in a refuse pile.
 Two days later, the crane operator noticed a series of engravings on the stone.
-Soon geologists from the U.S. Army Corps of Engineers, West Virginia University, and the W.Va.
+Soon, geologists from the U.S. Army Corps of Engineers, West Virginia University, and the W.Va.
 Geological and Economic Survey were summoned to inspect the discovery.

 It was quickly determined that the carvings were Native American in origin.
 The images were in very good condition, having been spared from erosion or vandalism by being concealed underwater.
-The petroglyph likely stood on the riverbank and later became submerged as the Ohio River changed over time.
+The petroglyph likely stood on the riverbank and later became submerged as the Ohio River changed.

 Because of its location and unintentional displacement, the petroglyph could not stay where it was found.
 There were also concerns that it could deteriorate if left out in the open.
 Multiple local and state entities sought to take possession of the boulder.

-Ceredo Mayor Mose Napier was quick to assert the town’s own claim to the petroglyph.
+Ceredo Mayor Mose Napier quickly asserted the town’s claim to the petroglyph.
 He contacted Governor Arch Moore, Jr., and the two reached an agreement whereby Ceredo was awarded custody of the stone.

 To prove that Ceredo would be a responsible steward of the petroglyph, Mayor Napier and other locals swiftly organized the creation of a museum to house it.
 A former water pump building on Main Street was reconfigured into the new Ceredo Historical Society Museum.

-Ceredo’s petroglyph is one of several discovered, or rediscovered, and documented in West Virginia during the 1970s.
+Ceredo’s petroglyph is one of several discovered and documented in West Virginia during the 1970s.
 A petroglyph is any rock with an image carved or engraved on it.
 As many as 60 may have been found in West Virginia since the 1700s, although many have since been lost or destroyed.

 There are only 27 positively identified and documented petroglyphs in the state today.
 These include sites in Wayne, Cabell, Ohio, Hancock, Harrison, and Monongalia counties.